linode/docs/docs/websites/lighttpd/lighttpd-web-server-on-ubuntu-16-04.md

 ## Things to Keep in Mind

-While lighttpd is an effective and capable web server there are two caveats regarding its behavior that you should be familiar with.
+While lighttpd is an effective and capable web server there are two caveats regarding its behavior.

 First, server side includes, which allow you to dynamically include content from one file in another, do not function in lighttpd in the same way as they do in Apache's `mod_ssi`.
 While it is an effective method for quickly assembling content, lighttpd's script handling via SSI is not a recommended work flow.
 See [lighttpd project documentation on mod_ssi](http://redmine.lighttpd.net/projects/lighttpd/wiki/Docs:ModSSI).

 Second, because of the way FastCGI works, running web applications with lighttpd requires additional configuration, particularly for users who are writing applications using interpreters embedded in the web server (e.g. mod_perl, mod_python, mod_php, etc.).
 For more information, please consult the [lighttpd project documentation on optimizing FastCGI performance](http://redmine.lighttpd.net/projects/lighttpd/wiki/Docs:PerformanceFastCGI).

-## Additional Ubuntu Configuration

-The default configuration for Ubuntu (in addition to `/etc/lighttpd/lighttpd.conf`) automatically includes all of the files in the `/etc/lighttpd/conf-enabled/` directory with the `.conf` extension.
-Typically, these files are symbolically linked from the `/etc/lighttpd/conf-available/` directory by the `lighttpd-enable-mod`.
-You can add specific configuration directives for required modules in these files, or in the master `lighttpd.conf` file.